michaelnisi/gitgo/README.md

 ## Description

-The gitgo [Node](http://nodejs.org/) module lets you execute Git commands from Node.
-It simply wraps a child process into a readable stream.
+The gitgo [Node](http://nodejs.org/) module makes it easier to execute Git commands from Node.
+It simply wraps a child process into a readable Stream.
 ## Usage

 ### Clone a repository